 COVID-19 RESPONSE TOOL KIT FOR INDIA HIGHER EDUCATION INSTITUTIONS: INSTITUTIONAL RESILIENCE FOR ACADEMIC PLANNING & CONTINUITY

 The toolkit has been developed in collaboration between O.P.
-Jindal Global University (JGU) and Association of Indian Universities (AIU) to help build Institutional Resilience for Academic Planning and Continuity in Indian HEIs during COVID-19.
+Jindal Global (Institution of Eminence Deemed To Be University) and Association of Indian Universities (AIU) to help build Institutional Resilience for Academic Planning and Continuity in Indian HEIs during COVID-19.
 The publication was released by Dr. Vinay Sahasrabuddhe, Hon’ble Member of Parliament (Rajya Sabha), President of the Indian Council of Cultural Relations (ICCR) and the Chairman of the Parliamentary Standing Committee on Human Resource Development.
 This report was made possible thanks to the efforts of academic and research teams at the Association of Indian Universities (AIU) and the International Institute for Higher Education Research & Capacity Building (IIHEd) at JGU.
 The document can be used as a reference and checklist by universities, colleges and stand-alone institutions to enable a more effective and planned reopening, make sure that critical institutional aspects are addressed and necessary measures are considered to maintain academic continuity, subject to the government rules and regulations.

 STATE HIGHER EDUCATION PLAN FOR HARYANA